KIR-CellDIVE/DIVE-MAP/README.md

 ## 3. Visualisation
 ### 3.1 MDV - Multi Dimensional Viewer
 The [Multi Dimensional Viewer](https://github.com/Taylor-CCB-Group/MDV) is powerful web based application to for analysing, exploring and presenting multidimensional data such as multiplex microscopy image.
 The application is also developed at the University of Oxford.
 The output produced by the SpOOx pipeline (https://github.com/Taylor-CCB-Group/SpOOx/) can be readily plugged into the MDV for visualisation.
-The other analysis workflows come with their own set of visualisation tool but it would be possible to transform their output into an MDV-compatible format (but this outside the scope of this work at this moment in time).
+The other analysis workflows come with their own set of visualisation tools but it would be possible to transform their output into an MDV-compatible format (but this outside the scope of this work at this moment in time).